Direct determination of the $^{235}$U to $^{239}$Pu inverse beta decay yield ratio in the power reactor neutrino experiments: Numeric estimates

 It is worth mentioning that the errors in the $\sigma_5/\sigma_9$ quantity are 1.5-2 times smaller in case of its determination from the normalized slope compared to the direct IBD yield ratio.
-Partly this is because in the current procedure the individual errors of isotopic yields are treated as uncorrelated, while this is obviously not true -- both, among others, contain common uncertainty in the detection efficiency.
+Partly this is because in the direct approach the individual errors of the isotopic yields are treated as uncorrelated, while this is obviously not true -- both yields, at least, contain common uncertainty in the detection efficiency.
 A correct account for the error correlations may decrease the error estimate in this case.
 At the same time the method proposed in this paper is free from many of these problems from the very beginning as it operates with relative quantities.